imooon/Harmony-Hub-App/README.md

 # Credits

 Al, Q. (2017).
 Body of Water and Seashore [Photograph].
 Unsplash. https://unsplash.com/photos/body-of-water-and-seashore-JFeOy62yjXk

+Create a Mobile Toggle Navigation Menu Using HTML, CSS and JavaScript.
+(2023, May 22).
+Geeks for Geeks.
+Retrieved February 20, 2024, from https://www.geeksforgeeks.org/create-a-mobile-toggle-navigation-menu-using-html-css-and-javascript/?ref=header_search

 Fitzgerald, A. (2022, June 17).
 How to Make an HTML Text Box [Examples].
 Hubspot. https://blog.hubspot.com/website/html-text-box